 If you’re at the Albertina Modern, you might want to cross the road and take a peek at Otto Wagner’s marvelous Pavilion station buildings.
 And the museum’s immediate neighbour to the east is the famous Musikverein venue, featuring world-leading art of the kind produced on strings and piano keys.

-Should you fancy seeing what the Künstlerhaus building looks like from above, then nip across the road to the Karlskirche church: a panorama lift takes you up into the roof where a small window looks out across to the new home of the Albertina’s modern and contemporary art.
+Should you fancy seeing what the Künstlerhaus building looks like from above, then nip across the road to the Karlskirche church: a panorama terrace on the roof looks out across to the new home of the Albertina’s modern and contemporary art (though tree foliage can block the view).

 How to get to the Albertina Modern